zilishen/documentation/content/nms/adm/about/rbac-overview.md

 #### Case 3: Dev role, user can edit Apps and Web Components, but only read Gateways

-**Within the customer’s Dev environment, they want a role where a user can edit Apps and Web Components, but only read Gateways.
+**Within the customer's Dev environment, they want a role where a user can edit Apps and Web Components, but only read Gateways.
 Can they do this?**

 Yes, since combination only occurs between the same features, the customer can assign READ and UPDATE to APP-MANAGEMENT and WEB-COMPONENT-MANAGEMENT and only READ access to GATEWAY-MANAGEMENT without any subsequent combination.